pacstall/pacstall/CONTRIBUTING.md

 * Make it functional
 I know my code can be sloppy (working on it), but please document code.
 If your code is a big function, put it in misc/scripts/ and source it from a flag in pacstall.
 If it is small it can stay in the pacstall file

- `“Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live”`
+> “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live”

-John Woods
+>
+> -- <cite>John Woods</cite>

-We use [git flow](https://danielkummer.github.io/git-flow-cheatsheet/) to manage pacstall.
+We use [git flow](https://github.com/petervanderdoes/gitflow-avh) to manage pacstall.
 Make sure that you are familiar with it before attempting to make changes

 First, indents need to be like so:
 ```bash